faizilham/msc-thesis/main/ch2_preliminaries.typ

     )] <fig:CFGTransformExample>
 ]

-For our analysis purposes, we can assume that the CFG of the program already passes identifier resolving and type-checking steps.
+For our analysis purposes, we assume that the CFG of the program already passes identifier resolving and type-checking steps.
 Therefore it is safe to assume that there will be no out-of-scope variable accesses or incorrect type assignments when analyzing the CFG.

 === Annotation

 Annotation is a feature in Kotlin for attaching metadata to various entities in a program, such as class declarations, function declarations, and function parameters #citep(<KotlinSpec2020>, 281).
 An annotation class may receive values of types integers, enumerations, strings, other annotation types, and arrays of the previously mentioned types.
-Each annotation class has a retention level indicating its lifetime, which can be source-only, retained in compiled binary, or accessible during runtime.
-Annotation can be declared in-program by users using annotation class syntax. @lst:KotlinAnnotation shows an example of a user-defined annotation and its usage.
+Each annotation class has a retention level indicating its lifetime, which are source-only, retained in compiled binary, or accessible during runtime.
+Annotations can be declared in-program by users using annotation class syntax. @lst:KotlinAnnotation shows an example of a user-defined annotation and its usage.

 #listing("Annotation usage in Kotlin")[
 ```kt